Preventive Health

 The first step to protecting your child is to get your child tested for lead exposure.

-A blood test can be unpleasant, but protecting your child from long-term effects of lead poisoning is important.
-If there is an elevated level of lead in your child’s blood, the provider will help coordinate follow-up care.
-Our care management team can also support you and your child.
+A lead test may be completed in the health care provider's office or at a lab.
+A small blood sample will be taken and tested for lead.
+A blood test can be unpleasant, but protecting your child from long-term lead poisoning effects is important.
+If there is an elevated level of lead, your provider will help coordinate follow-up care.
+Our care management team is also available to support you and your child.

 Schedule this important test